To make it in today’s highly competitive job market, you need relevant academic qualifications in your area of specialization.

 3. Learn how to write cheques

-This is one important payment method that you will never learn in college, but you will use it quite often at the workplace to pay clients.
+This is one crucial payment method that you will never learn in college, but you will often use it in the workplace to pay clients.
 You can accompany a relative or friend as they head to the bank and see how they write cheques.
 Ensure you know how to enter details of the payee and amount paid in words and figures.
 Research on cheque payment vouchers, folios, and how they are prepared and stored for future use as back-ups.

 4. Familiarize yourself with iTax portal and know how to file tax returns